 To evaluate the importance of our findings for economic adjustment dynamics in the context of a structural framework, we adapt a relatively standard New Keynesian model with search-and-matching in labor markets as in Mortensen and Pissarides (1994), following papers such as Christoffel and Kuester (2008) and Christoffel, Kuester, and Lizert (2009), among many others.
+In the model, we allow for sticky information in the formation process of inflation expectations, similar to the Mankiw and Reis (2002).
+We calibrate the degree of information stickiness to be consistent with the estimated effect that new information from treatments has on our respondents' inflation expectations.
 We interpret the moderate passthrough from inflation expectations to nominal income growth expectations as a tell-tale sign of severe contemporaneous nominal wage rigidities that feed into expectations, which we model as infrequent nominal wage renegotiation in a Calvo (1983) fashion, calibrated to match our estimate of empirical passthrough.
 To capture the impact of inflation expectations on labor market actions, we assume that those workers who cannot renegotiate their wages and who apply for other jobs due to higher inflation expectations generate an outside contract with certainty.
 This wage-push factor puts upward pressure on their nominal wage with the current employer, with an elasticity that we calibrate to match our empirical findings.

 We examine the responses of key macroeconomic variables in this setup to a positive demand shock and a negative supply shock that are meant to broadly capture the prevailing inflationary disturbances in the US economy at the time of our survey in early 2022.
-Nominal wage rigidity plays a crucial role in the dynamics of macroeconomic variables: This wage friction does not allow nominal and real wages to fluctuate as much as they would in a counterfactual scenario of unit passthrough from inflation expectations to nominal wage growth.
-The dampened response of real wages translates into an amplified response of output and consumption.
-As a result, inflationary shocks generated either from the demand or supply sides yield a decline in consumers' utility.
-When the shock arises on the demand side, nominal wage rigidity ultimately results in consumers working longer hours at a lower real wage compared with the counterfactual case of complete passthrough.
-In the case of an adverse supply shock, nominal wage rigidity exacerbates the decline in consumption and output, strengthening the negative association of inflation and economic performance.
-In both cases, the model highlights the labor market channel through which consumers dislike the associated rise in current and future inflation.1
+Nominal wage rigidity plays a crucial role in the dynamics of macroeconomic variables.
+Subject to an inflationary demand (respectively, supply) shocks, this friction causes a decline in real wages (respectively, mitigated response of real wages) relative to a counterfactual scenario of unit passthrough from inflation expectations to nominal wage growth.
+The negative and dampened response of real wages translates into an amplified response of output and consumption.
+As a result, when the shock arises on the demand side, nominal wage rigidity results in consumers working longer hours at a lower real wage, causing thus a larger decline in consumers' utility compared with the counterfactual case of complete passthrough.
+In the case of an adverse supply shock, nominal wage rigidity exacerbates the decline in consumption and output, strengthening the negative association of inflation and economic performance.2